ehlesp/smallab-k8s-pve-guide/G036 - Host and K3s cluster ~ Monitoring and diagnosis.md

 $ kubectl logs -n forgejo server-forgejo-0 server | less
 ~~~

-See how after indicating the `forgejo` namespace, I have specified the pod's name (`server-forgejo-0`) and then the concrete container (`server`).
-I have also piped the output to `less` for getting the log paginated.
-This log is the same one stored in the corresponding `/var/log/pods` path which, at the moment of writing this, was `/var/log/pods/forgejo_server-forgejo-0_3d717aab-d09c-4f4d-9fd6-83f421c70218/server/2.log`.
+See how after indicating the `forgejo` namespace, the pod's name (`server-forgejo-0`) is specified and then the concrete container (`server`).
+The output has been redirected to `less` for paginating the log.
+This log is the same one stored in the corresponding `/var/log/pods` path which, at the moment of writing this, is `/var/log/pods/forgejo_server-forgejo-0_3d717aab-d09c-4f4d-9fd6-83f421c70218/server/2.log`.

 Moreover, you can access any container logs through Headlamp.
 In the sidebar menu, click on `Workloads` and then on `Pods`: